Why is ISS the best scoping course?

 They turned over the training to me since I took time and was patient with the trainees.
 But I ran into a problem: They were sending me people to train who had lousy word skills and weren’t qualified to be scopists.
 (It would be like me trying to succeed at math.
 No way!)
 So I took it upon myself to develop a screening test for applicants, as well as conducted a thorough, hands-on training program with new hires.
 Since then, I’ve conducted seminars at national and state conventions, reporting schools, and taught my own online program.

-For several years I’ve also been NCRA’s and Stenograph Corporation’s scopist source; if you have a question about scoping, they’ll send you to me.
-(Try it!)
+For many years, I was NCRA’s and Stenograph Corporation’s scopist source; if you have a question about scoping, they’ll send you to me.

 I always take time to answer questions and encourage other scopists.
 I really enjoy teaching and sharing my knowledge and experience with others.